AmirKatorza/CloudHealth_Accounts_Registration/README.md

 # CloudHealth AWS Account Configuration Tool

 This tool automates the process of configuring AWS accounts in CloudHealth by setting up IAM roles and authentication for multiple accounts.
+It provides an interactive menu to either process all accounts or focus on problematic accounts that need attention.

+## Features

+- Interactive menu for choosing processing options
+- Automatic pagination for handling large numbers of accounts
+- Filtering options for targeting specific account statuses
+- Automatic exclusion of consolidated billing accounts
+- Detailed output and progress tracking
+- Error handling and retry options

 ## Prerequisites